Sh1tters/ProgramTemplate/README.md

+Project includes:

+ * Login/Signup System
+- Database storage
+- One-way password encryption
+- Password regex checker
+- And more stuff.

+ * Dashboard
+- Show name & profile avatar

+Dashboard was made so the user could customize it fully how he wanted and not having to delete somethings he didn't want.
+Dashboard only includes a grey screen, and a border.

 This template requires MongoDB (free online database) to work.

 Once you have created a new Cluster, and made a database + collection, you get the connection string and insert into: